tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 </ExpansionPanel>

 You will see the term _decentralized_ come up a lot in blockchain literature.
 What exactly constitutes a distributed vs. decentralized system is a hotly debated subject.
 Complicating things further is the fact that systems can be a mix of both.
-Different network typologies have been proposed; some view resource and power control as important aspects to differentiate networks; still, differentiating distributed and decentralized networks by the location and control of resources includes a linear spectrum notion of centralization in networks.
+Different network typologies have been proposed.
+Some view resource and power control as important aspects to differentiate networks; still, differentiating distributed and decentralized networks by the location and control of resources includes a linear spectrum notion of centralization in networks.

 <HighlightBox type="tip">